In Simulink®, you can manage multiple versions of a model using these techniques:

 If you do not want to enter an item for this session, clear the Add comment to model history check box.

-To discontinue change logging, either:
+To discontinue change logging, you can either:

 Name of the person who created this model.